 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy, as well as the responsibilities outlined on the UHR website.
 Individuals will have to attest to understanding their responsibilities at the time of submitting their AWA request in Workday.
 University managers and supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.

 6.0 Consequences for Violating this Policy

-Failure to comply with this and related policies is subject to disciplinary action, up to and including suspension without pay, or termination of employment or association with the University, in accordance with applicable (e.g., staff, faculty) disciplinary procedures.
+Failure to comply with this and related policies is subject to disciplinary action, up to and including suspension without pay, or termination of employment or association with the University, in accordance with applicable disciplinary procedures.

-Violations to this policy may include the revocation of an AWA or disciplinary action to an employee found to be performing work in another position, not in furtherance of the University’s interests or managing work that is not on behalf of the University.
-The existence of an AWA does not alter an individual staff member's employment relationship with Brown University or the employee's obligation to observe all applicable University rules, policies, and procedures.
+Violations of this policy may include the revocation of an AWA or disciplinary action to a staff member or manager performing or allowing work to be performed in a role outside of the approved AWA position, not in furtherance of the University’s interests or work that is not on behalf of the University.
+The existence of an AWA does not alter a staff member's or manager’s employment relationship with Brown University or their obligation to observe all applicable University rules, policies, and procedures.

 7.0 Related Information

 This policy is not a legal document.
 This policy does not confer a term of employment, nor is the language intended to establish a contract of employment, express or implied, between any employee and Brown University.
 The University reserves the right to change, amend or terminate any of its human resources policies at any time for any reason.